 Cities that you should avoid in Cyprus

 Larance, for example, has problems with many of its old buildings.
-These aren’t a pleasant sight and are almost falling apart.
-Ayia Napa is a great place to live in and visit in the spring and winter, when it is tranquil and nice.
+These aren’t pleasant sights and are almost falling apart.
+Ayia Napa is a great place to live in and visit in the spring and winter when it’s tranquil and nice.
 During the summer, Ayia Napa gets crowded with teenagers.
 The local taverns also have noisy shows on the streets, which may put off many people.

 Where is the best place to live in Cyprus is a hard question to answer.
 Many factors must be taken into account.
 There are suitable towns, cities, and villages for a more serene lifestyle, as well as for living at full speed.
 Brits and immigrants from other nationalities can plan their international relocation with the help of proven providers – like Fantastic Removals.